faasm/experiment-base/docs/local.md

 instructions](https://github.com/faasm/faasm/blob/master/docs/kubernetes.md) to
 set up Faasm in the cluster.

-Be careful to also add any instructions in there that are specific to MicroK8s (e.g. installing `istio`, setting up `kubectl`).
+Be careful to also add any instructions in there that are specific to MicroK8s.

 ### Resetting